Quentin Coryatt

-Quentin John Coryatt (born August 1, 1970) is a former American football linebacker in the National Football League for the Indianapolis Colts and Dallas Cowboys.
+Quentin John Coryatt (born August 1, 1970) is a former American football linebacker in the National Football League (NFL) for the Indianapolis Colts and Dallas Cowboys.
 He played college football at Texas A&M University.
-He is distinguished as being the first Crucian to play in the National Football League.
+He is distinguished as being the first Crucian to play in the NFL.

-Early years
+Early life

 Coryatt was born in St. Croix, U.S. Virgin Islands, where he was raised until the age of 15.
 He attended Robert E. Lee High School in Baytown, Texas.
 As a senior, he received All-district, All-area and All-Greater Houston honors.
 He also practiced baseball and track.

 College career

 He accepted a football scholarship from Texas A&M University.
 He didn't play in his first two years after failing to meet the requirements of Proposition 48.

 As a junior, he became a starter at inside linebacker.
 He posted 92 tackles (5 for loss), 3 sacks, 18 quarterback pressures and 2 fumble recoveries.
 He received SWC Newcomer of the Year honors, contributing to the defense ranking first in the nation.
 He was the centerpiece of an outstanding Aggie defensive unit (nicknamed "Wrecking Crew"), along with players like Mark Wheeler, Marcus Buckley, Kevin Smith, Derrick Frazier, and Patrick Bates.

 As a senior, he registered 92 tackles (second on the team), 4.5 sacks, 11 tackles for loss, 3 passes defensed, one forced fumble and one fumble recovery.
 He gained fame in a nationally televised game by knocking out Texas Christian University wide receiver Kyle McPherson with a ferocious hit on a pass over the middle, breaking McPherson's jaw in three places.
 ESPN named it the "Hit of the Year".
 He was selected second-team All-American, All-SWC, and a SWC Defensive Player of the Year.
-In the 1992 Cotton Bowl Classic, the Aggies lost 10-2 against Florida State University, with Coryatt producing the only points after making a sack for a safety, while also having 15 tackles (10 solo), 3 tackles for loss and one safety.
+In the 1992 Cotton Bowl Classic, the Aggies lost 10–2 against Florida State University, with Coryatt producing the only points after making a sack for a safety, while also having 15 tackles (10 solo), 3 tackles for loss and one safety.

 In 2009, he was inducted into the Texas A&M Athletic Hall of Fame.
 In 2018, he was inducted into the Cotton Bowl Hall of Fame.